tbrowder/Raku-Modules/README.md

 **RakudoPkg** is a Raku module with programs for the root user to bootstrap the 'rakudo-pkg' installation by use of a system 'rakudo' package installation.
 After successful bootstrapping, the system's 'rakudo' package should be deleted to avoid conflicts.

-After the system's 'rakudo' is removed, the 'root' user can manage his or her 'zef' with the included program 'manage-zef'.
-A regular user can use it, too.
-The program enables the user to install or remove selected Raku module packages.

 Note this package is designed for the purpose of standardizing multi-user Linux hosts for classrooms or computer laboratories.

 Procedures
 ----------

-Normally you will be using this module on a system which has not had Raku installed other than with its normal package installation, but it can uninstall completely any previous such installations.
+Normally you will be using this module on a system which has not had Raku installed other than with its normal package installation, but it will uninstall completely any previous `rakudo-pkg` installation in an existing `/opt/rakudo-pkg` directory.

+There are three steps to follow.

-### Install the Debian or Ubuntu `rakudo` package
+### Step 1 - Install the Debian or Ubuntu `rakudo` package

     $ sudo apt-get install rakudo

 We use the distro's version to 'bootstrap' our desired Rakudo framework.

-### Install the `rakudo-pkg` framework
+### Step 2 - Install the `rakudo-pkg` framework

-    $ sudo rp-root install raku
+    $ sudo install-rakudo-pkg

 The command does the following: